elongton/rolodex/README.md

 #### Add Contact

 ##### Open the drawer with correct form
 The form is triggered by the "widgets/nav-bottom" component.
-Next, the following progression occurs:
+Next:
 - Button in component calls a function via (click) listener: "slideDrawer('new_contact')
-- The argument, new_contact is passed to the nav-bottom component's instance of store, this.store.dispactch(new UI.ChangeDrawerApp(new_contact), which changes the content in the drawer
+- The argument, new_contact is passed to the nav-bottom component's instance of store, this.store.dispactch(new UI.ChangeDrawerApp(new_contact), which adds the component "contact-form-new" to the drawer
 - The drawer is opened by calling "this.store.dispatch(new UI.OpenDrawer()).
 ##### Submit form
-Here, we use a child component named "contact-form-new" which provides an html form template file and business logic required to add a new contact.
+The user fills out the form defined by "contact-form-new.component.html" and taps the submit button.
+The form utilizes the template approach to creating forms in Angular.
+The submit button is
+-The following

 #### Delete Contact
 #### Edit Contact